 What about the technology?
 How does that come into play?

-There’s been so much that has happened in online learning since I first started writing my dissertation in the early 1990s.
+There’s been so much that has happened in online learning.
 It’s incredible.
 The type of programs and products we can provide for our students with all of the rich media and the resources on the web and all of the materials developed by the publishers to make sure the students are really engaged in the learning process are just wonderful.
 I remember when online learning used to be just like reading a textbook on the screen: all words, very boring, little visual appeal and very little interaction with the instructor.